 - Professional analysis of your financial and operational performance

 - Candid, dealer-driven dialog on the issues that matter most

 - Instant access to best-in-class benchmarking data, industry research and performance targets

 - Personalized help from your peers and the Solomon Coyle team

 Members meet twice a year to share best practices, successes, failures and ideas to improve operations.
 Between meetings, they continue the exchanges through webinars, benchmarking surveys, participation in special projects, and principal-to-principal dialogue.

 Principals are expected to extend the benefits of peer group membership by involving their management team.
 Solomon Coyle facilitates regularly scheduled online forums dedicated to issues and best practices in Sales and Marketing, Design, Financial Management, Human Resource Management, Operations Management, and Information Technology.

 To reinforce and facilitate this knowledge culture, Solomon Coyle provides every peer group with a private intranet where the members can access the group’s library of reference materials and shared documents, exchange ideas and information, stay abreast of upcoming events and activities, and participate in Quick Polls and other research being conducted within the group.

-We are currently accepting applications for membership in peer groups for Allsteel, Haworth, Herman Miller, Knoll and Steelcase dealers and a peer group for independent installation companies.
+We are currently accepting applications for membership in peer groups for Allsteel, Haworth, Herman Miller, Kimball, Knoll, Steelcase and Teknion dealers and a peer group for independent installation companies.

 What is Solomon Coyle’s role?